 - Keep it clear

-Use phrases that match your post.
-If you’re sharing travel tips, tag it “Travel Packing Hacks“, not something vague like “Weekend Vibes”.
+Use phrases that directly match your post content.
+For travel tips, tag “Travel Packing Hacks” rather than vague phrases like “Weekend Vibes“.

 - Think like your reader